eastbanctech/dob-docs/docs/dp-user-management.md

 Clusters designates the assignment allowed for the Inspector based on preferred clusters.
 Clusters are not required when creating a user.

-Seleting clusters will limit the inspections the new user can perform to the selected clusters.
+Selecting clusters will limit the inspections the new user can perform to the selected clusters.

 #### Availability

-Inspectors avialability can be adjust by designating what days are available via the checkbox to the left of the day and the hours the user is available via the start and end timeframe dropdowns.
-If the inspector has a day they are not avialable the start and end timeframe dropdowns will not be present and the text "No Availability" will be dipslayed.
+Inspectors availability can be adjust by designating what days are available via the checkbox to the left of the day and the hours the user is available via the start and end timeframe dropdowns.
+If the inspector has a day they are not available the start and end timeframe dropdowns will not be present and the text "No Availability" will be displayed.

 ## No Invitation Login